morethancertified/cm86ex7jo00jemm03gj5qyqev/README.md

 **Ticket Type:** Task
-**Title:** Terraform Locals
+**Title:** Terraform Files and Templates with AWS
-**Project:** Version Control System Deployment
+**Project:** Cloud Infrastructure Deployment
 **Assignee:** You
 **Reporter:** Derek Morgan
 **Priority:** High
-**Labels:** Terraform, GitHub, Locals
+**Labels:** Terraform, AWS, S3, Templates, Files
-**Epic Link:** GitHub Expansion
+**Epic Link:** AWS Infrastructure Expansion
 **Sprint:** Sprint 01/Files and Templates

+**Lab Setup**
+This lab uses Localstack to simulate an AWS environment.
+Localstack is already preinstalled in your environment.
+You don't need keys or to configure the provider.
+If you'd like to use your own account, feel free to specify your provider configuration and run `unset aws` and `unset terraform` to decouple them from Localstack.

 **Description:**

-The team needs to create Terraform repositories and use standardized `README.md` and `.gitignore` files for the Terraform repositories created.
+The team needs to create an S3 bucket for infrastructure documentation and configuration files.
+They want to use standardized `README.md` and `.gitignore` files for their Terraform projects.
 The team is happy with the current `.gitignore` provided by GitHub: <a href="https://github.com/github/gitignore/blob/main/Terraform.gitignore" target="_blank">https://github.com/github/gitignore/blob/main/Terraform.gitignore</a>, but they need to remove any reference to `tfvars` files.
-Use that template, remove the `tfvars` references, and provide it as a `github_repository_file` to an infrastructure repository.
-For the `README.md` file, you’ll need to provide some repository information based on the acceptance criteria below.
+Use that template, remove the `tfvars` references, and upload it as an S3 object.
+For the `README.md` file, you'll need to provide some infrastructure information based on the acceptance criteria below.

 ```
-resource "github_repository" "infra-dev" {
+resource "aws_s3_bucket" "infra_docs" {
-  name               = "infra-dev"
-  description        = "Infrastructure Dev Repository"
-  auto_init          =  true
-  visibility         = "private"
-  gitignore_template = "Terraform"
+  bucket = "infra-docs-${var.env}"
 }

-resource "github_repository_file" "this" {
+resource "aws_s3_object" "gitignore" {
- repository          = github_repository.this.name
- branch              = "main"
+  bucket  = aws_s3_bucket.infra_docs.id
- file                = ".gitignore"
+  key     = ".gitignore"
   content = <use functions to provide content from templates>
- commit_message      = "Managed by Terraform"
- overwrite_on_create = true
 }

+resource "aws_s3_object" "readme" {
+  bucket  = aws_s3_bucket.infra_docs.id
+  key     = "README.md"
+  content = "Add README content here"
+}
 ```

 **Acceptance Criteria:**

 > **Note:** If the `terraform validate` command fails, all tasks in the lab will fail!

+1. Create a `templates` directory for the new templates.
+2. Create the `.gitignore.tpl` file in the `templates` directory from an existing Terraform Gitignore file and remove the references to `tfvars`.
+3. Create the `README.md.tpl` file in the `templates` directory with the following information formatted how you wish:
 	1\.
-Create a `templates` directory for the new templates.
+Project name
 	2\.
-Create the `.gitignore.tpl` file in the `templates` directory from an existing Terraform Gitignore file and remove the references to `tfvars`.
+Environment (dev/prod)
 	3\.
-Create the `README.md.tpl` file in the `templates` directory with the following information formatted how you wish:
-	1\.
-Repository name
-	2\.
-Repository description
-	3\.
-Html URL for the repository
+S3 bucket URL
-4\.
-Ensure you use the most efficient function for each file.
+4. Ensure you use the most efficient function for each file.
 Hint: if there are no `vars`, you may want to use a different function than if there are.
-5\.
-For the most efficient deployment and ability to add more files in the future, use `for_each` and a `locals` block to create the files.
+5. For the most efficient deployment and ability to add more files in the future, use `for_each` and a `locals` block to create the S3 objects.

 **Implementation Notes:**

-Feel free to use code from previous labs.
+**Hint** If you're using your own AWS account, be sure your bucket name is globally unique.

+- <a href="https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket" target="_blank">AWS S3 Bucket Documentation</a>
-- <a href="https://registry.terraform.io/providers/integrations/github/latest/docs" target="_blank">GitHub Provider Documentation</a>
+- <a href="https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_object" target="_blank">AWS S3 Object Documentation</a>
-- <a href="https://developer.hashicorp.com/terraform/language/values/locals" target="_blank">Terraform Documentation</a>
+- <a href="https://developer.hashicorp.com/terraform/language/values/locals" target="_blank">Terraform Locals Documentation</a>
-- <a href="https://developer.hashicorp.com/terraform/language/meta-arguments/for_each" target="_blank">Terraform Documentation</a>
+- <a href="https://developer.hashicorp.com/terraform/language/meta-arguments/for_each" target="_blank">Terraform For Each Documentation</a>
-- <a href="https://github.com/github/gitignore/blob/main/Terraform.gitignore" target="_blank">https://github.com/github/gitignore/blob/main/Terraform.gitignore</a>
+- <a href="https://github.com/github/gitignore/blob/main/Terraform.gitignore" target="_blank">Terraform Gitignore Template</a>
-- <a href="https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository_file" target="_blank">GitHub Provider Documentation</a>
-- <a href="https://developer.hashicorp.com/terraform/language/functions/templatefile" target="_blank">Terraform Documentation</a>
+- <a href="https://developer.hashicorp.com/terraform/language/functions/templatefile" target="_blank">Terraform Templatefile Function</a>
-- <a href="https://developer.hashicorp.com/terraform/language/functions/file" target="_blank">Terraform Documentation</a>
+- <a href="https://developer.hashicorp.com/terraform/language/functions/file" target="_blank">Terraform File Function</a>